 1. What are our products at issue in this litigation?

 Plaintiffs’ claims against us focus on two Schedule II prescription opioid medicines: DURAGESIC®, a fentanyl transdermal patch, and NUCYNTA® and NUCYNTA® ER, tapentadol tablets.
+The Company no longer sells prescription opioid medications in the United States as part of our ongoing efforts to focus on transformational innovation and serving unmet patient needs.

 2. Plaintiffs allege that you marketed directly to consumers to boost sales – how is that any different from other manufacturers’ practices?